Banata

 Rate Limiting

-Built-in rate limits protect against brute force attacks:
+Built-in rate limits protect against brute-force attacks by default:

 Trusted Origins